Brahman: The Doughnut That Eats Itself

 And if all beings learned to do this, if all egos understood their essential power and immortality, no one would need to feed on anyone else.
 We all would exist in our own self-empowerment.
 The basic premise on which this universe is founded would dissolve, and that premise is the need to take life from others in order to live.
 The universe would start to operate on a different principle, the principle of its essential unlimited potential.

 Let’s look at this from another perspective.
-Jewish mystical texts, as well as other esoteric texts, describe the shape of the universe as a torus.
+Jewish mystical texts, as well as other esoteric manuscripts, describe the shape of the universe as a torus.
 A torus looks like a doughnut, a doughnut capable of turning in on itself.
 Think of it like a piece of vacuum cleaner tubing, taped to itself to form a circle, a doughnut shape.
 Imagine rotating the tubing, so the part that is the top moves toward the center, then down to the bottom, then back up to the top again.
 That is the description of a torus.

 This torus is the physical shape of the universe, according to mystic sources, and the shape resembles that of someone eating, digesting, and defecating.
-Food in, food processed, food out.
-It resembles the interior shape of human and animal bodies: mouth at one end, digestion and transmutation of food in the center, anus at the other end.
-And as animals defecate, their feces fertilizing the earth and becoming new plants, that which was defecated gets consumed again in the form of a new dinner.
-This is the pattern or shape of the torus.
-It is our essential shape as organic beings, as long as we are eaters, dependent on taking life to survive.
+Food in (at the black hole end), food processed (interior of the doughnut hole), food out (at the white hole end).
+In this way, the torus that is the universe resembles the interior shape of human and animal bodies: mouth at one end, digestion and transmutation of food in the center, anus at the other end.
+And just as animals defecate, their feces fertilizing the earth and becoming new plants, that which was defecated gets consumed again in the form of a new dinner.
+This torus system is the pattern or shape of the universe we live in.
+And it is our essential shape as organic beings, as long as we are eaters, dependent on taking life to survive.

 The universe is self-destructive because it thinks that way.
 Brahman eats its children because it thinks it has to, to survive.
 Brahman is an insane parent, pursuing a course that is madness, knowing no other.
 But healing is only a thought away.
 Brahman only needs to conceive of another possibility, and it can change its pattern of existence.